 Create, And Then Curate

 How you create your designer portfolio and the way you curate it speaks about your work and professional life.
 To create and curate a portfolio isn’t a child’s play, but rather a massive task, which needs determination and careful consideration.
-Creation begins when you collect your work pieces and breathe life into them.
+Creation begins when you collect your work pieces, assign a professional identity design and breathe life into them.
 Next comes curation, which requires an orderly arrangement of your work.
 Together, creation and curation present a bewildering array of your chefs-d’oeuvre.
 Everything on the layout should be in sync and must be able to give the viewer some hedonistic delight.

 So, in order to reach your potential clients and stun them with your creativeness, here are the golden rules to provide you an idea of how an ideal portfolio should be created and curated.